Miramar, Portugal: Restaurants and Cafés

-The biggest café/restaurant along the beach of Miramar is the "Areal", which has a café and kiosk facing away from the sea and a restaurant with a view of the beach.
+The biggest café/restaurant along the beach of Miramar is the "Areal", which had a café and kiosk facing away from the sea and a restaurant with a view of the beach.
+In its last iteration it was converted exclusively to a restaurant.
+The business has undergone several changes of ownership in the last couple decades and even some structural changes.
+Has been closed for a few years and is currently up for sale.

+The other two cafés are Neca's Bar and Bar do Bano, both a main staple of the local beach for more than fifty years.

 Train

 Miramar (short walk to the village and the beach); suburban trains to Valadares, Vila Nova de Gaia, Porto to the North and Granja, Espinho, Esmoriz, Ovar, Estarreja and Aveiro to the South.